Pieces of April: Casting

 Katie Holmes had always agreed to play the lead role; Hedges said he thought she was drawn to the role as it differed so much from characters she had previously portrayed.
-Oliver Platt and Patricia Clarkson had already agreed to work on the film the third time it was in pre-production with a budget $7 million, though were happy to remain on board with the reduced wages the new budget offered, which only gave cast and crew $200 and $100 a day respectively; Hedges was paid $10 to write and another $10 to direct the film.
+Oliver Platt and Patricia Clarkson had already agreed to work on the film the third time it was in pre-production with a budget of $7 million, though were happy to remain on board with the reduced wages the new budget offered, which only gave cast and crew $200 and $100 a day respectively; Hedges was paid $10 to write and another $10 to direct the film.
 Sean Hayes called Hedges from the set of Will & Grace, asking for the part of Bobby.
 Hedges explained that Bobby was to be African-American, and instead suggested the role of Wayne.
 Hayes asked if he could fly to New York to audition, at which point Hedges informed him there was no need as he was already hired.
 Sisqó also originally applied for the role of Bobby, though Hedges did not think he was suited to the role as he was shorter than Holmes, and instead suggested he play Latrell.
 Derek Luke was the last person to audition for Bobby, and Hedges was so impressed with his performance he hired him immediately.

 Filming

 Pieces of April was filmed in 16 days.
 Due to the tight schedule many locations, such as the Burns family home and the Salvation Army store, were only available for a single day.
-Due to time limitations some scenes showing the Burns family driving to visit April were actually shot while the actors were driving to additional filming locations.
+Due to time limitations, some scenes showing the Burns family driving to visit April were actually shot while the actors were driving to additional filming locations.
 Two apartments in New York were used for filming, one for shots of hallways and stairs and one for the inside of apartments.
 Some original residents of the apartments were used as extras.
 Filming was often challenging as the spaces to work in were small.
 Pieces of April was shot digitally with hand-held cameras, and almost exclusively used close and medium shots due to limitations in resolution in wide digital shots at the time.
 Many scenes were filmed with two cameras at the same time, allowing them to be filmed in one take.